nisayana/git-workflow-branching/README.md

 git branch new-branch-name
 ```

-This will create a local branch callled `new-branch-name`.
+This will create a local branch called `new-branch-name`.
 If we type
 `git branch`, we will see all the branches.

 ```shell